turingschool/try-turing/info-turing/index.md

 ## Goals

 The goal of this session is to give you a general overview of Turing:
-- what we teach and why
+- What we teach and why.
-- what it's like to be a student here
+- What it's like to be a Turing student.
-- what support we offer for the job hunt
+- What support we offer for the job hunt.

 ## Online Learning Norms